Tokke1111ALT/GeoFS-Personal-Locations/README.md

 - Adds a new **Personal** collapsible tab to the GeoFS UI
 - Adds a Save button next to the search bar
 - Save your current aircraft location with a custom name
-- Always spawns with zero speed
-- Always spawns 10 feet above ground level
+- Always spawns 10 feet above  level
 - Delete saved locations safely with confirmation: "Are you sure?"
 - Data is stored in localStorage (persists after reload)